Morphological Network: How Far Can We Go with Morphological Neurons?: Morphological Neurons

 \begin{definition}[$k$-order Hinge Function \cite{wang2005generalization}] A $k$-order hinge function $h^{(k)}(\vx)$ consists of $(k+1)$ hyperplanes continuously joined together.
 It may be defined as

 \end{definition}

-\begin{proposition} The function computed by a single layer Morph-Net (denoted by $\mathcal{M}(\vx)$) with $n$ dilation and $m$ erosion neurons followed by their linear combination, is a sum of multi-order hinge functions. \end{proposition} In fact, we can show that
+\begin{proposition} The function computed by a Morphological Block (denoted by $\mathcal{M}(\vx)$) with $n$ dilation and $m$ erosion neurons followed by their linear combination, is a sum of multi-order hinge functions. \end{proposition} In fact, we can show that